Wild 9: Reception

 The game received favorable reviews according to the review aggregation website GameRankings.

 IGN praised the game, comparing it favorably to Earthworm Jim and praising the game for making it fun to torture enemies in many ways, without feeling guilty due to enemies appearing neither human nor realistic.
 GameRevolution praised it for being "off-beat" and "imaginative" in a similar manner to Earthworm Jim, but said that, despite its innovative "torture" moves with the "Rig" weapon, the gameplay still ultimately boiled down to basic platforming and item collection.
 GamePro said that the game was "funny, wickedly subtle, and almost as amusing to play as it is to watch.
 It resurrects the old side-scrolling platform game, adding some Jim-esque humor and head-scratching puzzles.
 This game definitely has nine lives."

 Electronic Gaming Monthly highlighted the game's 2.5D graphics and innovative gameplay, but criticized its challenging and unforgiving difficulty.
 Similarly, Edge remarked that the game's checkpoints were wrongly positioned and that the scenery can obstruct the player's view of the gameplay.
 GameSpot was far less enthusiastic with the game, stating "The whole play mechanic of using the rig to move objects and enemies about may seem pretty interesting at first, but soon gets rather tiring...Wild 9 is one of those games that purports to have a unique concept behind it, yet falls flat in its implementation."
 Next Generation shared similar sentiments, saying, "As unique and fun as this is [...] the game's rocky development history shows in its occasionally sloppy control, clichéd platform structure (kill enemies, solve puzzles, fight boss, repeat), general lack of variety, and fairly short playing time."
 In Japan, where the game was ported and published by Sony Computer Entertainment Japan under the name Wildroid 9 (ワイルドロイド9, Wairudoroido 9) on February 10, 2000, Famitsu gave it a score of 28 out of 40.

-The game was a finalist for the Academy of Interactive Arts & Sciences' 1998 "Outstanding Achievement in Sound and Music" award, which went to Road Rash 3D.
+Wild 9 was a finalist at the AIAS' 2nd Annual Interactive Achievement Awards for "Outstanding Achievement in Sound and Music", which ultimately went to Road Rash 3D.